Excel Formula to Count Days from Date (5 Easy Methods)

 Inserting Date for using Excel Formula to Count Days from Date

-• If you want to change the format, select the dropdown menu with it.
-You will get quite a few options like General, Number, Currency, Percentage, etc.
+• If you want to change the format, select the dropdown menu.
+You will get options like General, Number, Currency, Percentage, etc.

-• Now, select the last option More Number Formats.
+• Select the last option, More Number Formats.

 Excel Formula to Count Days from Date: 5 Easy Methods

-Let us have a data set like this.
-Here, we have the employee record of a company named Tata Group.
-Furthermore, we have the Employee Names, Starting Dates, and Ending Dates in columns B, C, and D respectively.
+Let’s consider the following dataset with employee records of a company named Tata Group.
+It contains Employee Names, Starting Dates, and Ending Dates in columns B, C, and D respectively.
+Let’s find the total number of days each employee worked.

 Dataset for using Excel Formula to Count Days from Date

-1. Employing Normal Subtraction to Count Days from Date in Excel
+Method 1 – Using Normal Subtraction to Count Days from a Date in Excel

-• First, select a column where you want to have the total days.
-Here, we have selected column E and named it Total Days.
+• Select a column where you want to have the total days.
+We have selected column E and named it Total Days.

-• Here, we have selected cell E5, the first cell of this column, and inserted the corresponding formula.
+• Select cell E5, the first cell of this column, and insert the corresponding formula:

 =D5-C5